ircv3/ircv3-specifications/extensions/labeled-response.md

 ## Client implementation considerations

 This section is non-normative.

+Bear in mind that in some cases, it might not be feasible for servers to attach a label to a message, for instance on certain remote or asynchronous actions.
+Handle these cases as normal for a server with no support for labeled responses.

 In the case of `echo-message` (see example below), a client can use labeled responses to correlate a server's acknowledgment of their own messages with a temporary message displayed locally.
 The temporary message can be displayed to the user immediately in a pending state to reduce perceived lag, and then removed once a labeled response from the server is received.